Why is CBD Oil Popular?

 Turn the bucket upside down on the Plexiglas and shake as much resin through the mesh bag as possible.
 Scrap the hash off the Plexiglas with your scraper and place it into one of the jars.
 Repeat with the 160 and 220-micron mesh bags, and you’ll be rewarded with three different strains of extract.

 Pros and Cons of the Dry Ice Extraction Method

 |Pros||Ease of Use: The steps above are very easy to follow.||Clean: Unlike other methods, there is very little mess with dry ice extraction.||Decent Yield: You’ll end up with a lot more than if you use oil extraction.|

 |Cons||Low-Quality: This is entirely dependent on the user, but you will ruin the quality of the product if you shake it for too long.||Not Always Easy Getting Dry Ice: Depending on where you live, it isn’t always so easy to get your hands on 3 pounds of dry ice unless you order it online.|

 4 – The Solvent Extraction Method

-All you have to do is add the liquid (whether it is butane, alcohol or ethanol) to the plant material.
-The extraction liquid will strip away the cannabinoids and flavor from the plant material but will probably take some of the green colorings too.
-Once you believe you have enough cannabinoids in liquid form, heat the liquid to evaporate it down to the CBD base oil.
+For extraction, the liquid is added to the plant material.
+The extraction liquid will strip away the cannabinoids and flavor from the plant material but will probably take some green colorings too.
+Once enough cannabinoids have been extracted, heat the liquid to evaporate it down to the CBD base oil.

 Final Words About CBD Extraction

-Those who create their own CBD oils will tend to use dry ice or olive oil, which provide great purity, yield and are easy to do.
+Those who create their own CBD oils will tend to use dry ice or olive oil, which provide great purity and are easy to do.
 There are also other extraction methods that we have not mentioned in this guide.
-If you have experience in extracting CBD from the cannabis plant and would like to share your method, feel free to contact us through our Facebook page.
+If you have experience in extracting CBD from the cannabis plant and would like to share your method, feel free to contact us in the comments or through our Facebook page.

 We would be more than happy to add your information to this article.